 4. Where can I learn more or take my child to be evaluated?
 See RESEARCH & RESOURCES.

-If you want to know about research to prevent, treat or cure kernicterus, click the box below.
+If you want to know what is kernicterus and does my child have it, click on the box below.

 Jaundice is a yellow color of skin and tissues caused by bilirubin, a normal breakdown product of red blood cell hemoglobin.